imagineDev/imagineDev.github.io/DynamicDataApiStack/DynamicDataApiStack.md

   ]
 }
 ```
+> ⚠️ This APIs schema and control flow is yet to be finalized.
+But the bigger picture is provided here.

 This API only serves the purpose of giving the configuration data of Map Objects and Map Layers.
 When this API has discrepancy, refresh the User Settings API.